- Home

 Wound care

-You can expect some light vaginal bleeding after the surgery, which should stop within two weeks.
+You can expect some light vaginal bleeding after the surgery, which should stop within 2 weeks.
 Your treatment team will talk to you about how you can keep the wound/s clean to prevent infection once you go home.

 Blood clot prevention